-With the “Virtual Accelerator for Smart data, medical devices and therapies @ Leipzig Heart" makes it easier for young medical technology companies to take the last step to the market.
+With the “Virtual accelerator for Smart data, medical devices et therapies @ Leipzig Heart" makes it easier for young medical technology companies to take the last step to the market.
 But from the beginning of 2021, even bigger plans are being planned in Saxony.

 The regulatory framework and requirements of the medical technology industry present start-ups and founding teams with particular organizational and financial challenges.
 This is where the accelerator of the Saxon industry association for biotechnology and medical technology – biosaxony e.
 V. – the Leipzig Heart Institute and the Heart Center Leipzig.
 The 12-month program focuses on industry-specific topics such as approval, marketing, reimbursement and clinical evidence.
 Through individual coaching and mentoring as well as a market-specific training offer, selected start-ups are supported in further developing their software solutions and devices into finished medical products and implementing them in the clinical environment.